 Dental Crowns in Colorado Springs

 Crowns are typically used to restore a tooth’s function and appearance.
 When decay in a tooth has become so advanced that large portions of the tooth must be removed, we’ll use crowns to restore your tooth.
 We also use crowns to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or when an existing filling is in jeopardy of becoming loose or dislocated.
-To learn more about the benefits of dental crowns, call our office today and book your appointment with Dr. Thanik.
+To learn more about the benefits of dental crowns, call Hill Dentistry today and book your appointment with Dr. Thanik.

 Ready to begin your dental crown procedure?
 Dial (719) 470-2522 now!